cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 # Plotting with matplotlib {#sec:matplotlib}

 A brief overview of plotting with matplotlib along with examples is provided.
-First matplotlib must be installed, which can be accomplished with pip install as follows:
+First, matplotlib must be installed, which can be accomplished with pip install as follows:

 ```bash
 $ pip install matplotlib
 ```

-We will start by plotting a simple line graph using built in numpy functions for sine and cosine.
+We will start by plotting a simple line graph using built in NumPy functions for sine and cosine.
 This first step is to import the proper libraries shown next.